KastnerRG/Read_the_docs/docs/project1.rst

   Rewrite the code to remove any conditional statements.

-  - **(a)** Compare the latency, II, and resource usage of the automatically pipelined design with / without conditional statements.
+  - **(a)** Report the numbers in a table: Compare the latency, II, and resource usage of the automatically pipelined design with / without conditional statements.
-  - **(b)** Compare the latency, II, and resource usage of the non-pipelined design with / without conditional statements.
+  - **(b)** Report the numbers in a table: Compare the latency, II, and resource usage of the non-pipelined design with / without conditional statements.

 * **Question 4 - Loop Partitioning:** Dividing the loop into two or more separate loops may allow for each of those loops to be executed in parallel (via unrolling), enable loop-level pipelining, or provide other benefits.
 This may increase performance and resource usage.